Credit Suisse appoints ombudswoman to tackle sexual harassment claims

-ZURICH (Reuters) - Switzerland’s second-biggest bank Credit Suisse (CSGN.S) has carved out a new role to lead its handling of sexual harassment claims and examine group-wide policies, its CEO told employees on Friday.
+ZURICH, July 6 (Reuters) - Switzerland’s second-biggest bank Credit Suisse has carved out a new role to lead its handling of sexual harassment claims and examine group-wide policies, its CEO told employees on Friday.

 The appointment of Antoinette Poschung to the new role of Conduct and Ethics Ombudswoman comes after Chief Executive Tidjane Thiam tasked the bank’s conduct and ethics board with a “thorough review” of the bank’s handling of sexual harassment complaints.